homieiot/convention/convention.md

 This convention only covers discoverability of devices and its capabilities.
 The aim is to have standardized MQTT topics for all kind of complex scenarios.
 A Homie device may therefore support extensions, defined in separate documents.
-Every extension is identified by a unique ID and will be linked from the section.
+Every extension is identified by a unique ID and will be linked from this section.

-The ID consists of the reverse domain name and a freely chosen prefix.
+The ID consists of the reverse domain name and a freely chosen suffix.
-The domain and prefix `homie` is reserved.
+The domain and suffix `homie` is reserved.

 For example, an organization `example.org` wanting to add a feature `our-feature` would choose the extension ID `org.example.our-feature`.